 High glucose levels over time can severely hinder the cardiovascular system and damage the blood vessels which transport blood.
 This can result in plaques forming and consequently a narrowing of the blood vessels.
 As the blood now has a smaller space to circulate the pressure builds.
 Once blood pressure becomes too high for too long, it can over work the heart and complications can occur.
 Furthermore, if one of those plaques completely cuts off the supply of blood to the heart or brain it can lead to a heart attack or stroke.

-Therefore, having your blood pressure regularly checked can give us some indication as to how well your cardiovascular health is doing.
+Therefore, having your blood pressure regularly checked as part of your diabetes health checks is important.
+This can give us some indication as to how well your cardiovascular health is doing.
 Ideally someone with diabetes will keep their blood pressure below 130/80, although you may encounter some healthcare professionals who are satisfied with 140/80.

 Tying in with blood pressure, too much bad cholesterol and triglyceride levels, which are fats in the body, can also lead to cardiovascular problems.
 Much in the way we discussed plaques forming in the blood vessels above, too high levels of these circulating fats are associated with negative cardiovascular outcomes.
 These alongside blood pressure should be regularly monitored.